AdobeDocs/experience-platform.en/help/rtcdp/destinations/email-marketing-destinations.md

 To send segments to email marketing destinations for your campaigns, Adobe Real-time CDP must first connect to the destination.

-Connecting to email marketing destinations is a three-step process, the first step is identical for all email marketing destinations.
+Connecting to email marketing destinations is a three-step process.
 Each of the steps is described further below on this page.

-In the connect destination flow, described in the section below, you will grant Adobe access your storage location, either Amazon S3 or SFTP.
+In the connect destination flow, described in the section below, connect to either Amazon S3 or SFTP.
 Real-time CDP exports your segments as `.csv` or `.txt` files and delivers them to your preferred location.
-Then, in your preferred email marketing platform, you can schedule a regular data import from your storage location into the platform.
-The process to import data into email marketing platforms is specific to each platform.
+Schedule your data import in your email marketing platform from the storage location enabled in Real-time CDP.
+The process to import data varies for each partner.
 See the individual destinations articles for more information.

 ## Step 1 - Connect destination {#connect-destination}